 Kanazawa: Kenroku-en garden, old streets of samurai residences, DT Suzuki Museum (commemorating the Zen master) and 21st century Museum of Contemporary Art.

-Further visits in Kanazawa including local lacquer workshop, Myoryuji Ninja Temple and Yasue Gold Leaf Museum.
+Further visits in Kanazawa including local lacquer workshop and Yasue Gold Leaf Museum.
 Free evening.

 Transfer by train to Kyoto for four nights at Royal Park Hotel.
 Visits to Golden Pavilion and Ryōan-ji Golden Zen Rock Garden followed by traditional Japanese dinner at Ganko Takasegawa.